vespauniversity/vespaworkshop101/ecommerce_app/README.md

 > **Every column you care about in the CSV should have a corresponding field in `product.sd`.**

-Example using a python script:
+Convert csv to jsonl.
+Here is an example using a python script:
 ```bash
 cd dataset